Banganga Tank: Present day

 The tank today is a rectangular pool structure surrounded by steps on all four sides.
 At the entrance are two pillars in which diyas (oil lamps) were lit in ancient times.

 The tank, as well as the main Walkeshwar Temple and the Parshuram Temple, belong to the Goud Saraswat Temple Trust, which once owned most of the property in the complex.
 Many Goud Saraswat Brahmin families (Rege, Anaokar, Mulgaonkar, Kenkre, Sakhardande, Sukthankar, Keni, Marudkar, Naik, Wartikar, Warerkar, Bidikar, Bhende, Prabhawalkar, Pagnis) still reside in the Temple Trust buildings in the complex.

 The tank is spring-fed; thus its water remains sweet, despite being located only a few dozen meters away from the sea.

 Apart from being a cultural hub, the place over the years has provided inspiration to many artists, be it on film or on canvas.

+In November, during Dev Diwali, a huge crowd of people light lamps at the Banganga tank, featuring bhajans and spiritual chants, dances and placing lamps (diyas) around the tank.